Lactation suppression

 General recommendations

-- Binding Wearing compression garments or using other methods to flatten the chest. the chest lightly may be helpful, but tightly binding may lead to pain, inflammation, and mastitis.
+- Binding the chest lightly may be helpful, but tightly binding may lead to pain, inflammation, and mastitis.

 - Expressing small amounts of milk, just to comfort.